nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 tags: [use_case,getstructuredrecord]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_development_retrieve_patient_record.html
-summary: "Retrieve a patients structured record at a GP practice"
+summary: "Retrieve a patients record in structured format"
 ---

 ## Use case ##

 Retrieve a patients record in FHIR structured format from a GP practice.
-Test

 ## Security ##